Cyraphim/Emler/README.md

 Images are stored in a data structure I call imagePlot.
 Each imagePlot has an array of 64 ints of coordinates, a string to hold the name, and a pointer to an imagePlot.
 The way these are stored are in a Linked List, so I would not recommend keeping this open for too long.

+I added a few images that I used to test it out.

 I hope you enjoy playing around with it as much as I did making it!